 I mixed up two batches of Resin Obsession super clear resin (15 ml each) and used Resin Obsession opaque color pigments in purple and magenta to color the resin.
 After mixing the resin, I decided to wait to pour it.
 I wanted the resin to be close to curing so that there would be less mixing between the two colors.

 The first time I did this, I waited until 45 minutes after mixing (the super clear resin has a 25 minute pot time) to start pouring.
 That turned out to be the biggest resin mistake I can ever recall making.
 To say I had a sticky, gooey, taffy pulling, spider web looking resin mess is beyond an understatement.
 It was the consistency of bubble gum and pouring out in globs.
 The more I tried to work it, the worse it got.
-I would have loved to share picture with you, but there was no way that I was going to touch my camera with that goop on my gloves (and resin table and mold and stir stix and … well you get the picture).
+I would have loved to share pictures with you, but there was no way that I was going to touch my camera with that goop on my gloves (and resin table and mold and stir stix and … well you get the picture).

 So, for the second time around, I mixed the resin and set a timer at the beginning of the mixing.
 At twenty minutes, I started pouring the resin into the mold.